-Scott G. Collins is Counsel in the firm’s Governmental Affairs Group.
-His practice focuses on land use, State and local government law, as well as real property tax litigation.
+Scott G. Collins is Counsel in the Firm’s Governmental Affairs Group.
+His practice focuses on land use, redevelopment, State and local government law, as well as eminent domain and real property tax litigation.

-His practice encompasses all aspects of land development.
+His practice encompasses all aspects of land development and redevelopment.
 He has presented site plan, subdivision and use variance applications before municipal land use boards throughout the State.
-Mr. Collins has also represented municipal land use agencies and served as counsel to the West Caldwell Township Planning Board from 2004 to 2010.
+Scott has also represented municipal land use agencies and served as counsel to the West Caldwell Township Planning Board from 2004 to 2010.
 He has litigated municipal and State land use approvals on behalf of both property owners and municipalities.

-Mr. Collins also has expertise in real property tax litigation.
+Scott also has expertise in real property tax litigation.
 He has represented both taxpayers and taxing authorities in appeals to County Boards of Taxation and the Tax Court of New Jersey.
 He has also litigated farmland assessment claims on behalf of property owners and tax exemption issues on behalf of hospitals, charities and not-for-profit organizations.
 Scott was special real estate taxation counsel in Evesham Township from 2009 – 2010.
 He also served as special counsel for real property tax appeals for the Borough of Chatham from 2017 to 2020.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.